Patitotective/PREFS/docs/README.md

 - `ReadJsonFile()`: Requires a the filename of the json file to read and returns it's value.

-- `ReadPrefs()`: Given the filename of a PREFS file reads it and returns it's value.
+- `ReadPREFSFile()`: Given the filename of a PREFS file reads it and returns it's value.

 ## Documentation

-PREFS documentation can be found at https://prefs-documentation.readthedocs.io/en/latest/ with more examples and information.
+PREFS documentation can be found at https://patitotective.github.io/PREFS/ with more examples and information.

 ---